Suburban Lawns: History

 Gleur departed during the recording of the Richard Mazda-produced five-song EP Baby, released in 1983, and the band folded shortly afterward.

 Later projects

 After the split, Whitney and Ranson formed a new, short-lived band called the Lawns, while McLane attended Berklee College of Music, where she studied piano.

+In 1976, McLane also formed a short-lived band called The Technocrats with keyboardist Chan Poling and guitarist Beej Chaney, who would later split off to form Minneapolis punk/New Wave group The Suburbs.

 In 1982, McLane recorded a solo album, Salon de Musique.
 She also played the role of Peggy Dillman in Demme's 1986 comedy movie Something Wild opposite Melanie Griffith, Jeff Daniels and Ray Liotta.